4. Data¶

 Note

-In order to do more with your DataFrame, we need to store it so it can be reused in subsequent cells.
-We can do this by saving in a variable, just as we did in with our number
+To do more with your DataFrame, we need to store it so it can be reused in subsequent cells.
+We can do this by saving it in a variable, just as we did in with our number

 Go back to your latest cell and change it to this.
 Rerun it.